Simons, Lillard lead Trail Blazers past Rockets 107-95 - KVIA

 HOUSTON (AP) — Anfernee Simons scored 32 points and Damian Lillard added 25 as the Portland Trail Blazers beat the Houston Rockets 107-95 on Saturday night.

-Portland led by as many as 22 points before Houston closed the gap to 11 points in the fourth quarter with 2:09 remaining and prompting the Trail Blazers to put their starters back in the game.
+Portland led by as many as 22 points before Houston closed the gap to 11 points in the fourth quarter with 2:09 remaining, prompting the Trail Blazers to put their starters back in the game.

 Jusuf Nurkic scored 14 points and Josh Hart added 12 points and 13 rebounds for Portland.
 Lillard added 10 assists and two steals.